Fire Team Origins:

 - Open with prayer.

-- Share one blessing from the past two weeks.
+- Share a couple of blessings from the past two weeks.

 - Ask Accountability Questions (please see below for examples).